dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 This really improved usability, and also let us do some high level optimizations which sometimes allowed us to skip some lower-level optimization costs.
-We can extend this approach, but only if we make high level graphs much better.

-### Send abstract graph layers to the scheduler

-If we don't lower all the way on the client side then we can send these more compact graph representations up to the scheduler rather than sending the whole thing as a bunch of Python dicts.

-The scheduler will then have to know how to unpack these graphs.
-This is a little tricky because the Scheduler can't run user Python code (for security reasons) but we can special-case a few common cases.
+### Can we push this further?

+The first four stages of our pipeline happen on the client:

+1.  **Graph generation:** Some Python code in a Dask collection library, like dask array, calls the sum function, which generates a task graph on the client side.
+2.  **Graph Optimization:** We then optimize that graph, also on the client side, in order to remove unnecessary work, fuse tasks, apply important high level optimizations, and more.
+3.  **Graph Serializtion:** We now pack up that graph in a form that can be sent over to the scheduler.
+4.  **Graph Communication:** We fire those bytes across a wire over to the scheduler

+If we're able to stay with the high level graph representation through these stages all the way until graph communication, then we can communicate a far more compact representation up to the scheduler.
+We can drop a lot of these costs, at least for the high level collection APIs (delayed and client.submit would still be slow, client.map might be ok though).

+This has a couple of other nice benefits:

+1. User's code won't block, and we can alert the user immediately that we're on the job
+2. We've centralized costs in just the scheduler, so there is now only one place where we might have to think about low-level code

 (some conversation here: https://github.com/dask/distributed/issues/3872)

+### However, low-level graph optimizations are going to be a problem

+In principle changing the distributed scheduler to accept a variety of graph layer types is a tedious but straightforward problem.
+I'm not concerned.

+The bigger concern is what to do with low-level graph optimizations.
+Today we have three of these that really matter:

+1. Task fusion: this is what keeps your `read_parquet` task merged with your subsequent blockwise tasks
+2. Culling: this is what makes `df.head()` or `x[0]` fast
+3. Slice fusion: this is why `x[:100][5]` works well

+In order for us to transmit abstract graph layers up to the scheduler, we need to remove the need for these low level graph optimizations.
+Our best option here is to replace them with much more clever high level graph optimizations.

+We already do this a bit with blockwise, which has its own fusion, and which removes much of the need for fusion generally.
+But other blockwise-like operations, like `read_*` will probably have to join the Blockwise family.

+Getting culling to work properly may require us to teach each of the individual graph layers how to cull themselves.
+This may get tricky.

+Slicing is doable, we just need someone to go in, grok all of the current slicing optimizations, and make high level graph layers for these computations.

+### Also, unpacking abstract graph layers on the scheduler

+The scheduler will also have to know how to unpack these graphs.
+This is a little tricky because the Scheduler can't run user Python code (for security reasons).
+We'll have to register layer types (like blockwise) that the scheduler knows about and trusts ahead of time.
+We'll still always support custom layers, and these will be at the same speed that they've always been, but hopefully there will be far less need for these if we go all-in on high level layers.

-### Encode graphs in something other than Python
+### Maybe we should encode graphs in something other than Python?

 Today we encode graphs as dicts of tuples.
 If we had a more compact representation then we could generate them more efficiently, and communicate